kleenkanteen/kleenkanteen/README.md

   </p>
   <h2>What I'm up to now</h2>
     <div align="left">
+      <p>Last updated Feb 28, 2024:</p>
+      <p>Jumping from hackathon to hackathon and project to project, haha.
+About to finish 3.
+1 of them uses satellite imagery for farm soil analysis, the other uses maps and creates a walking distance buffer.</p>
-    <p>Buildng a carpooling website at <a href="https://ant-ride-1dvw.vercel.app/" target="_blank">ant ride</a>.
+    <p>I have another carpooling idea that is not of the 3 mentionued.
+I call it <a href="https://ant-ride-1dvw.vercel.app/" target="_blank">ant ride</a>.
 The easiest way to organize carpooling for one-off or weekly events by automating groups based on location.
 And no login needed.
-The few existing websites lack these features.
+The few existing websites lack these features.</p>
+    <p>The frontend for ant ride is almost complete.
+Will finish it as soon as I finish up the 3 mentioned since those are 80% complete.</p>
     </div>
   <h2 style="font-weight: bold">3 things I did:</h2>
   <ul align="left">